LIMITED REMAINING TICKETS ON SALE TO WALKER ART CENTER AND THE CURRENT/MINNESOTA PUBLIC RADIO MEMBERS AT 10 AM, WEDNESDAY, APRIL 26

 If you live in the area, please walk, bike, or take public transportation:

 Bike racks bike with parking for 500+ bikes and a Nice Ride bike sharing station will be located on Hennepin Avenue and Groveland Place.

 Metro Transit bus lines: 4, 6, 12, and 25

 Parking and Directions

 Paid event parking is available in the Dunwoody Institute lot.
-The Vineland Place underground ramp and Minneapolis Sculpture Garden lots are reserved for VIP ticket holders and are closed to the general public.
+The Vineland Place underground ramp is reserved for VIP ticket holders and is closed to the general public.

 Bring your empty water bottle and enjoy free, cold, refreshing water throughout the Rock the Garden concert grounds provided by Tap Minneapolis.

 Food and beverages will be on sale from 1-10 pm.
 ID required to purchase alcohol.

 The Walker galleries will be closed.
 Esker Grove will be open from 1-10pm for Rock the Garden attendees only.

 During the concert, stop by the merchandise tent for all the Rock the Garden and band merchandise.